meha-goyal/gpt3-chatbot-qoom/README.md

 if __name__ == "__main__":
  app.run(debug=True)
 ```
-You can replace the string saved in secret key with any random string you'd like!
+You can replace the string saved in ["Secret_Key"] with any random string you'd like!
+If your chatbot starts acting wonky, try replacing the string.

-We made a route for each of the files of code we've written in order to make sure they are included in our project.
+We just made a route for each of the files of code we've written in order to make sure they are included in our project.
 If you make any more files, add a route for them too!

 <h2 id="javascriptconnect">3.
 Connect API functionality to the chatbot page with JavaScript</h2>

 Now, let's work on JavaScript!
-We will add some JavaScript in <script></script> tags on our main html page in order to send and recieve information from the API.
+We will add some JavaScript inside ```<script></script>``` tags on our main html page in order to send and recieve information from the API.
 Place your script tags inside the html body tags.

 ```js
 <script>